top of page

 Horseshoe Canyon near Drumheller

-Horseshoe Canyon is a stunning canyon that is just a short drive from Drumheller, and is definitely worth a visit.
-The canyon is famous for its namesake horseshoe-shaped rock formations and highlights the rugged and striking landscape that the Badlands is famous for.
+Horseshoe Canyon is a stunning natural landmark located just a short drive from Drumheller, making it a must-visit for families exploring Alberta’s Badlands.
+The canyon is named for its distinctive horseshoe-shaped rock formations that showcase the rugged and dramatic landscape the region is known for.

 You can either take in the views from the observation deck or hike down into the canyon using wooden steps.
 If you’re up for some exploration, there are several hiking trails within the canyon to enjoy.

 If you do decide to hike inside the canyon, you'll find a desert-like terrain that kids seem to love exploring.
-We saw several groundhogs and even some cacti—quite a surprise in Alberta!
-Although we didn’t complete the full hike, the 3km trail within the canyon is definitely worth considering if you have time.
-Just remember to bring water, as it can get really hot.
+We saw several groundhogs and even some cacti, which was quite a surprise in Alberta!

 The Hoodoos in Drumheller